Strangeon Ergostars: Introduction

 The SnSs model can account for many key observational phenomena in astrophysics.
-The EOS of SnSs is sufficiently stiff to explain the observed masses of pulsars \citep{Demorest:2010bx, Antoniadis:2013pzd}, while pulsar glitches may be naturally attributed to starquakes \citep{Zhou:2014tba}.
-Moreover, SnSs provide a potential explanation for X-ray flares and bursts in magnetar candidates \citep{Xu:2006mp}, the plateau phase observed in gamma-ray bursts \citep{2011SCPMA..54.1541D}, and the quasi-periodic oscillations in SGR 1806$-$20 \citep{Li:2023tng}.
-They also help to shape the energy budget of various astrophysical power sources within the framework of magnetar starquake triggering mechanisms \citep{Wang:2024opz}.
-In addition, the strangeness barrier plays a crucial role in understanding Type I X-ray bursters \citep{2015ApJ...798...56L}, X-ray-dim isolated neutron stars \citep{Wang:2016nqt, Wang:2017hgt}, and the nature of the Ultraluminous X-ray sources \citep{2025arXiv250913732L}.
+The EOS of SnSs is sufficiently stiff to explain the observed masses of pulsars \cite{Demorest:2010bx, Antoniadis:2013pzd}, while pulsar glitches may be naturally attributed to starquakes \cite{Zhou:2014tba}.
+Moreover, SnSs provide a potential explanation for X-ray flares and bursts in magnetar candidates \cite{Xu:2006mp}, the plateau phase observed in gamma-ray bursts \cite{2011SCPMA..54.1541D}, and the quasi-periodic oscillations in SGR 1806$-$20 \cite{Li:2023tng}.
+They also help to shape the energy budget of various astrophysical power sources within the framework of magnetar starquake triggering mechanisms \cite{Wang:2024opz}.
+In addition, the strangeness barrier plays a crucial role in understanding Type I X-ray bursters \cite{2015ApJ...798...56L}, X-ray-dim isolated neutron stars \cite{Wang:2016nqt, Wang:2017hgt}, and the nature of the Ultraluminous X-ray sources \cite{2026MNRAS.546ag241L}.

 In this work, we investigate the dynamic stability of the ergostars based on the SnS model.
-We utilize the publicly available \texttt{rns} code to construct equilibrium sequences of differentially rotating stars and identify ergostar solutions using the $g_{tt}>0$ criterion.
-The dynamic stability these solutions is analyzed via the turning-point method~\cite{Friedman1988}.
+We utilize the publicly available \texttt{rns} code to construct equilibrium sequences of rotating stars and identify ergostar solutions using the $g_{tt}>0$ criterion.
+The dynamical stability of these solutions is analyzed via the turning-point method~\cite{Friedman1988}.
 On this basis, we estimate the maximum extractable rotational energy by calculating the amount of energy loss required for the ergoregion to vanish or for the star to collapse into a black hole.
-We find that, in contrast to the case of conventional EOSs, strangeon matter supports a robust population of dynamically stable ergostars with an available energy budget ($\sim 10^{52}\, \rm erg$) sufficient to power a typical sGRB.
+We find that strangeon matter supports a robust population of dynamically stable ergostars with a massive available energy budget ($\sim 10^{52}\, \rm erg$).

 The paper is organized as follows.
-In Sec.~\ref{sec:EOS}, we introduce the EOS of SnSs adopted in this work.
-We discuss in Sec.~\ref{sec: Results} the results of our systematic survey, identifying the parameter space for stable ergostars and calculating their maximum extractable energy.
-Finally, we summarize and discuss our results in Sec.~\ref{sec: Discussion}.
+In section~\ref{sec:EOS}, we introduce the EOS of SnSs adopted in this work.
+We discuss in section~\ref{sec: Results} the results of our systematic survey, identifying the parameter space for stable ergostars and calculating their maximum extractable energy.
+Finally, we summarize and discuss our results in section~\ref{sec: Discussion}.